How to Declare your Biology Major

 Admission Requirements for Phase II

 Admission to Phase II of the biology major is based on academic performance in the introductory courses.
 Students must have achieved a minimum GPA of 2.9 in their introductory biology and chemistry courses before they may advance to Phase II and begin taking upper division courses.
-Students who do not meet the GPA requirement may repeat one of the six introductory courses for the purpose of increasing their GPA and to become eligible for Phase II.
+Students who do not meet the GPA requirement may repeat one of the six introductory courses one time for the purpose of increasing their GPA and to become eligible for Phase II.
 If a student repeats a course, the new grade replaces the existing grade.
 You can evaluate your GPA using this online GPA Calculator through Academic Advising.
-Please be aware that even though prior grades from transfer institutions are not factored into your cumulative WWU GPA, any courses that are deemed equivalent by the department as BIOL 204-206 or CHEM 121-123 will be used to calculate your GPA for Phase II advancement.
+Please be aware that even though prior grades from transfer institutions are not factored into your cumulative WWU GPA, any courses that are deemed equivalent by the department as BIOL 204, 205, & 206 or CHEM 161, 162, & 163 will be used to calculate your GPA for Phase II advancement.
+Please see this page for information on our Early Advancement policy.

 Course Registration Restrictions